 During the test sessions, I dedicated time to observing people's challenges and investigating their sentiments, so as to have both a quantitative and qualitative picture of real users' needs.

-The navigation's business jargon posed a significant challenge for users, requiring familiarity with acronyms and company-specific terms for successful navigation.
-Only highly trained users found the experience comfortable
+The business jargon posed a significant challenge for users, requiring familiarity with acronyms and company-specific terms for successful navigation.
+Only highly trained users found the experience comfortable.

 In addition to usability tests, I interviewed 5+ sales agent to learn about their processes and expectations.
 I collated that information to generate three pillars that have driven and kept the design on track moving forward.

-I simplified the labels for each critical menu area and in-page navigation, aligning them with their core functionality and grouping similar features together.
-This approach, inspired by the Gestalt design principle of proximity, enhances and facilitates the navigation.
+I simplified the labels of each critical menu area and in-page navigation, aligning them with their core functionality and grouping similar features.
+This approach, inspired by the Gestalt design principle of proximity, enhances and facilitates navigation.

 I relied on common industry-standard patterns for notifications and positioned the access point of the feature (the bell icon) in the top-right area of the main menu.
 This ensures users are familiar with its location, facilitating navigation.